RodrigoVillar/LightEVM/README.md

     virtual environment
 -   Run `pip install -r requirements.txt` to install all necessary dependencies

+## Setting Up .env File

+-   Using `template.env` as a base template, set `API_KEY` equal to the url of an RPC node.
+Then rename `template.env` to `.env` so LightEVM can use said RPC node to pull necessary contract data whenever it is not stored locally

 ## Running LightEVM

 Once setting up both the execution environment and `execution.toml`, run